-I’m a Baltimore-based audio engineer specializing in classical and jazz music recording.
-I have a Master of Arts in Audio Sciences with a Recording & Production focus from the Peabody Conservatory of the Johns Hopkins University.
-At Peabody, I was a graduate assistant for the Recording Arts & Sciences department, where I studied under the tutelage of Scott Metcalfe and Ed Tetreault for six years.
-My education at Peabody has provided me with a strong foundation in all things audio engineering.
+Andrew Bohman is a Baltimore-based audio engineer who specializes in recording and mixing classical, jazz, and folk music.
+He has a Master of Arts in Audio Sciences with a Recording & Production focus from the Peabody Conservatory of the Johns Hopkins University.
+At Peabody, he was a graduate assistant for the Recording Arts & Sciences department, where he studied under the tutelage of Scott Metcalfe and Ed Tetreault for six years.
+His education at Peabody has provided him with a strong foundation in all things audio engineering.
+Additionally, Andrew holds a Bachelor’s degree in Music Composition from Peabody which provided him with a thorough understanding of music theory, history, orchestration, and score reading.

-For two summers I worked as a recording engineer at the Tanglewood Music Center under the supervision of Grammy award-winning producer and engineer Tim Martyn, and Carl Talbot of Musicom Productions.
-At Tanglewood, I served as lead recording engineer on concerts by some of the top artists in the classical industry, including the Emerson String Quartet, Jeremy Denk, Thomas Adès, Paul Lewis, the JACK Quartet, Stefan Jackiw, Igor Levit, Kirill Gerstein, members of the Boston Symphony Orchestra, and numerous fellows of the Tanglewood Music Center.
-I have assisted on broadcasted recordings for the Boston Symphony Orchestra.
+For two summers Andrew worked as a recording engineer at the Tanglewood Music Center under the supervision of Grammy award-winning producer and engineer Tim Martyn, and Carl Talbot of Musicom Productions.
+At Tanglewood, he served as lead recording engineer on concerts by some of the top artists in the classical industry, including the Emerson String Quartet, Jeremy Denk, Thomas Adès, Paul Lewis, the JACK Quartet, Stefan Jackiw, Igor Levit, Kirill Gerstein, members of the Boston Symphony Orchestra, and numerous fellows of the Tanglewood Music Center.
+He has assisted on broadcasted recordings for the Boston Symphony Orchestra.

 Photo credit Noah Tingen.